-The Learning Center's focus on student learning is expressed in its mission statement.
-It is a bridge between instruction and student services, and works closely with all departments across the campus.
+The Learning Center is a bridge between instruction and student services, and works closely with all departments across the campus.
 The Center has many functions:

 Tutoring: Cañada runs a peer-tutoring program that is certified by the College Reading and Learning Association at two levels.
 All students who tutor must complete LCTR 100, Effective Tutoring and Practicum; additionally, they also must gain certification.
-Student use of the tutoring program's services is tracked in terms of number of tutees, visits per tutee, subject usage, etc. While the majority of the tutoring resources support basic skills, tutoring is also provided across the curriculum for general education courses and career and technical courses.
-The highest use areas are highlighted in Table 38 on page 170.
+Student use of the tutoring program's services is tracked in terms of number of tutees, visits per tutee, subject usage, etc. (Learning Center Student Services and Instructional Annual Program Plans).
+While the majority of the tutoring resources support basic skills, tutoring is also provided across the curriculum for general education courses and career and technical courses.
+The highest use areas are highlighted in Table 15 below